-Tiers EO2: Climate Change Adaptation TSC Tier 1 (Green) Activity has implemented physical and non-physical solutions ('adaptation solutions') that substantially reduce the most important physical climate risks that are material to that Activity, which can be demonstrated by a climate risk and vulnerability assessment (CRVA) as described in Annex 3; AND It must be shown that the Activity is necessary for the provision of energy security of supply to consumers with consideration to future possible climate-related disruptions.
-In the context of this Activity, the following examples may be regarded as aligned: a.
-Operation of heating/cooling equipment which has been built or upgraded to be better able to operate in projected flooding, storm conditions or higher temperatures; OR b.
-Operation of monitoring and control equipment or other related IT systems to operate or maintain heating/cooling equipment in the event of projected flooding, storm conditions or higher temperatures; OR c.
-Operation of facilities or equipment to provide support, storage or training related to the operations, maintenance or repair of heating/cooling-related equipment in scenarios of projected Tion O (Anology TO) flooding, storm conditions or higher temperatures.
+Tiers EO2: Climate Change Adaptation TSC

+Tier 1 (Green) Activity has implemented physical and non-physical solutions ('adaptation solutions') that substantially reduce the most important physical climate risks that are material to that Activity, which can be demonstrated by a climate risk and vulnerability assessment (CRVA) as described in Annex 3; AND It must be shown that the Activity is necessary for the provision of energy security of supply to consumers with consideration to future possible climate-related disruptions.
+In the context of this Activity, the following examples may be regarded as aligned: Operation of heating/cooling equipment which has been built or upgraded to be better able to operate in projected flooding, storm conditions or higher temperatures; OR Operation of monitoring and control equipment or other related IT systems to operate or maintain heating/cooling equipment in the event of projected flooding, storm conditions or higher temperatures; OR Operation of facilities or equipment to provide support, storage or training related to the operations, maintenance or repair of heating/cooling-related equipment in scenarios of projected flooding, storm conditions or higher temperatures.

 Tier 2 (Amber T2) No TSC available.

-Tier 3 (Amber T3) No TSC available.
+THEFT ATTICLE IN THE NO LOG AVAIIADIE.